testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 **Goal**

-The goal of an integration test is to insure a service provided by a module behaves exactly as you expect in isolation.
+Insure a service provided by a module behaves exactly as you expect in isolation.

 **Objectives**